wejkeyy/wejkeyy/README.md

 # Well, hello

-I'm not a developer or anything so I didn't bother to "optimize" a few things AI to make it look better.
-(Of course not everything hey..)
-But so what?
-As long as it works it's good.
+I'm not a developer or anything like that.
+I've "optimized" a few things with AI to make it look better.
+(Of course, not everything hey..)
+As long as it works, it's good.

 You can check [website](https://wejkeyy.github.io) and other repos, like [this](https://github.com/wejkeyy/wemcPlugins)